Aswinmcw/tt-llk/README.md

 These kernels serve as foundational compute primitives, acting as building blocks for higher-level software stacks that implement machine learning (ML) operations.

-Additionally, the repository includes a test environment designed to validate LLK APIs.
+Additionally, the repository includes a test environment designed to validate LLK APIs.f

 ## Install ##